 Gisborne Farm Environment Plan requirements

-All commercial vegetable and cropping growers (see definitions below) who operate on more than one hectare of land (leased and/or owned) need to submit a Farm Environment Plan to Council by 1 May 2021.
+Commercial vegetables and cropping growers (see definitions below) who operate on more than one hectare of land (leased and/or owned) need to have submitted a Farm Environment Plan to Council by 1 May 2021.

 Using an area of land greater than 1 ha for producing vegetable crops for human consumption, which may be undertaken on a rotational basis, but managed as a single operation.
 It does not include perennial crops.

 Using an area of land in excess of 1 hectare to grow annual crops other than commercial vegetable crops.
 This definition does not include crops grazed on by animals from the same property.
 This definition also includes seed crops.

 If you intensively farm animals, you may also be captured by this rule.
 See Council’s website for more information on this and if it applies to you.